Tour du Mont Blanc Easterly Self Guided Trek

 If you require a briefing on your day of arrival please specify at the time of booking so we can make sure someone will be available.

-3* Hotel, private en-suite rooms, B & B
+Hotel, private en-suite rooms, B & B

-Day 2 COURMAYEUR TO LAVACHEY
+• Day 2 COURMAYEUR TO VAL FERRET

-Fully refreshed you make your ascent to the Refuge Bertoni and enjoy amazing views of Mont Blanc and Courmayeur down below.
+You make your ascent to the Refuge Bertoni and enjoy amazing views of Mont Blanc and Courmayeur down below.
 You spend the rest of the day on a lofty traverse from high above the Val Ferret with stunning views of the Italian side of the Mont Blanc before descending to the your accommodation in the beautiful Val Ferret.

 Daily stats: